Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Local Hamiltonian dynamics

-To measure the Hawking radiation in our local model we follow the same procedure as in the Floquet case: we quench the groundstate of $\hat{H}_0$ with $U(t)=e^{-it\hat{H}}$, and detect the Hawking particles by measuring the wave packet occupation number as in Eq. \eqref{wpocc}.
-The occupation number distribution obtained in this way is identical to the Floquet result in Fig. \ref{fig:FLresults} (a), and thus again shows excellent agreement with the thermal Hawking distribution (see Fig. \ref{fig:Occs_local} in \cite{Supplement}).
-But different from the Floquet model, the Hawking pairs now arise from the filled Fermi sea of right-moving modes near $k=k^*_{in}$ on the inside, thereby representing a fermionic realization of the superluminal scenario of \cite{Corley, UnruhSchutzhold1}.
-In Fig. \ref{fig:Snapshot_local}, we show the time evolution of such a right-moving wave packet that starts out in the inside region at $t=0$.
-For a wave packet of energy $\omega$, we find that the transmission and reflection coefficients are respectively $f(\omega)$ and $f(-\omega)$, which again explains both the thermal nature and the correlations of the Hawking pairs.
+To measure the Hawking radiation in our local model we first follow the same procedure as in the Floquet case: we quench the groundstate of $\hat{H}_0$ with $U(t)=e^{-it\hat{H}}$, and detect the Hawking particles by measuring the wave packet occupation number as in Eq.\ \eqref{wpocc}.
+The occupation number spectrum obtained this way shows again excellent agreement with the thermal Hawking distribution, as can be seen from Fig.\ \ref{fig:Occs_local}(a-c).
+However, different from the Floquet model, the Hawking pairs now arise from the filled Dirac-sea of right-moving modes near $k=k^*_{in}$ on the inside.
+These causality-violating modes now realize a fermionic version of the superluminal scenario of \cite{Corley, UnruhSchutzhold1}.
+In Fig.\ \ref{fig:Snapshot_local}, we show the time evolution of such a right-moving wave packet that starts out in the inside region at $t=0$.

+For a wave packet of energy $\omega$, we find that the transmission and reflection coefficients are respectively fitted very nicely by the Fermi-Dirac expression $f(\omega)$ and $f(-\omega)$, which again explains both the thermal nature and the correlations of the Hawking pairs.
+Similar to the Floquet case, we limit ourselves here to times $t<|x_w-x_b-L|/v_{in}$, before any effects of the white hole horizon in superluminal scenarios (see Refs.\ \cite{BHlaser}) can be measured.
+Notice that for large values of $\omega\gtrsim \gamma^2/\mu$, we do find deviations from the Fermi-Dirac distribution, see Sec. \ref{subsecD}.